A Lot Like Birds: Signing to Equal Vision and No Place (2012–2014)

-DIVISI, side projects and Kurt Travis' departure (2015–2017)
+Kurt Travis' departure, DIVISI, breakup and post-breakup releases (2015–2019)

 The band announced on February 28, 2015, that bassist Michael Littlefield had left the band.
 On June 26, 2015, the band announced Matt Coate as their new bassist while on tour, and guitarist Michael Franzino released a debut full-length studio album for his side project, alone.
 On February 20, 2016, the band announced Kurt Travis' departure from the band.
 Travis cited a change in the band's direction as his reason for leaving.
 In Travis's absence, Cory Lockwood took vocal lessons to expand his vocal abilities for the new album, with additional vocals performed by Matt Coate.
 On March 8, 2017, the band released a teaser video for the album, titled DIVISI.
 The album was released on May 5, 2017.

-Break up (2018)
+On February 17, 2018, the band announced on their Facebook page that they would be breaking up following almost ten years together.

-The band announced on their Facebook page that they will be breaking up following almost ten years together.
+On July 19, 2019, instrumental versions of ALLB albums Conversation Piece, No Place and DIVISI were released via Equal Vision Records.